Ready to find the perfect college degree?

 Computer science is considered a challenging field of study, despite its lack of essay requirements.
 Coding is finicky and requires perfection.
 Therefore, it is best suited for innovative and curious thinkers, as well as excellent problem-solvers with an eye for detail.
-There are several opportunities for those with a degree in computer science, including careers and/or graduate school in fields such as entertainment, software engineering, web development, and even medicine.
+There are several opportunities for those with a degree in computer science, including careers and/or graduate school in fields such as:

 4. Criminal Justice

 According to U.S. News & World Report, “a criminal justice major gives students an understanding of the three main elements of the justice systems: the courts, policing and corrections.”